Opiate Addiction Treatment Centers

 - Outpatient – Four-to-six-week programs that offer three or four treatment sessions per week.
 Outpatient sessions typically include counseling, group therapy and whatever therapies their treatment professionals deem clinically appropriate.

-- Intensive Outpatient (IOP) – More in-depth version of regular outpatient treatment.
+- Intensive Outpatient (IOP) – More in-depth version of the regular outpatient treatment.
 Programs are six to eight weeks and typically include five to six treatment sessions per week.

 - Partial Hospitalization (PHP) – Patients have the option of staying at facility-sponsored housing and attending treatment sessions during the week.
 PHP programs offer targeted and in-depth behavioral care, including comprehensive rehab and, if necessary, MAT assistance.